CharlieDigital/dn7-source-generators/README.md

 This approach allows us to extend `Order` specific operations in a well encapsulated manner and in fact, it would be nice if we had an entity specific repository for each entity type in our domain space.

 As the number of entity types increases, this can easily become tedious!
-With Roslyn source generators, we can automate this while still retaining flexibility.
+With Roslyn-powered .NET source generators, we can automate away this tedium this while still retaining flexibility.

 ## The Domain Space